 - Dealing with frustration

 - Making a positive difference

-These are the same qualities you will need after life after caregiving.
-You will also have the confidence to do anything you put your mind to, because of caregiving.
-There is not a perfect timetable to reenter your life after caregiving.
-Take your time, get help when you feel stuck and rely on your friends, family or me to help you navigate the process.
+These are the same qualities you will need in life after caregiving.
+Because of caregiving, you will also be confident to do anything.
+There is no perfect timetable to reenter your life after caregiving.
+Take your time, get help when you feel stuck, and rely on your friends, family, or me to help you navigate the process.

 Caregiving is a sincere and genuine commitment.
 But life after caregiving can be stressful but not impossible.
 The reality is that millions of caregivers face the same situation and overcome it just the same.
-Caregiving is a powerful skill set and will help you going forward in life after caregiving.
-If you decide to continue caregiving, here is a great article on working and caregiving.
+Caregiving is a robust skill set and will help you go forward after caregiving.
+If you decide to continue caregiving, here is an excellent article on working and caregiving.
 Also, here are some great caregiving books that might help too.